Pavaka/Pygorithms/README.md

 - Change making problem solved with dynamic programming approach
 - Change making problem solved with greedy algorithm approach
 - Simplex method for solving minimization problem with trivial starting vertecie
-- Transportation problem solved with transportation table (Currently not working)
+- Transportation problem solved with transportation table
 - Algorithm for converting a linear optimization problem into canonical form or in Big M method form.